mukulgupta977/Django-rest-framework-html-to-pdf/README.md

 This is an APIView code which basically converts the HTML code to a pdf response.

 ## Input
-This whole code will be passed as an request
+This whole code will be passed as a request
 For Example:-
 ```html
            <Html><Body>